cadizjo/CS493-Final-Project/README.md

 Think of it as a **lightweight Canvas alternative** with modern API practices, including authentication, authorization, file handling, pagination, and rate limiting.

+> You can load the file: `openapi.yaml` into the [Swagger Editor](https://editor.swagger.io)
+> to see automatically-generated documentation for all the API endpoints.

 ---

 ## ✨ Features